Harold Ramirez Player Props: Rays vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have a 4.12 team ERA that ranks 14th across all MLB pitching staffs.
+- The Phillies have the 14th-ranked team ERA across all league pitching staffs (4.12).

-- Phillies pitchers combine to give up 89 home runs (1.1 per game), the sixth-fewest in the league.
+- Phillies pitchers combine to surrender 90 home runs (1.1 per game), the seventh-fewest in the league.

-- Walker will aim to secure his 10th win when he makes the start for the Phillies, his 18th of the season.
-He is 9-3 with a 3.93 ERA and 77 strikeouts in 89 1/3 innings pitched.
+- Sanchez makes the start for the Phillies, his fifth of the season.
+He is 0-2 with a 3.26 ERA and 20 strikeouts in 19 1/3 innings pitched.

-- His most recent appearance was on Friday against the Chicago Cubs, when the right-hander threw six innings, surrendering one earned run while allowing six hits.
+- The left-hander's most recent appearance was on Friday against the Washington Nationals, when he tossed six innings, surrendering one earned run while giving up seven hits.

+- In four games this season, the 26-year-old has an ERA of 3.26, with 9.3 strikeouts per nine innings.
+Opponents are hitting .243 against him.

 © 2023 Data Skrive.
 All rights reserved.